-Body image flexibility has been shown to be associated with general psychological flexibility and eating disorder characteristics such as increased body acceptance, less disordered eating, and overall eating pathology (Sandoz et al., 2013).
+Body image flexibility is associated with general psychological flexibility and eating disorder characteristics such as increased body acceptance, less disordered eating, and overall eating pathology (Sandoz et al., 2013).
 Body image flexibility has been shown to partially mediate disordered eating cognitions and disordered eating pathology (Wendell, Masuda & Le 2012).
 While these results are promising, the vast majority of research using the BI-AAQ has utilized college or community samples.
 Therefore, the relationship between body image flexibility and eating disorders remains largely unknown within a clinical sample.
 Overall, research to date suggests that individuals suffering from an eating disorder often experience lower psychological flexibility, underscoring the need for research that examines body image flexibility in the context of clinical levels of disordered eating.

 Recent studies have shown that treatments that target psychological inflexibilty and body image inflexibility can result in meaningful reductions in eating disorders (Juarascio et al., 2013, Merwin et al., 2010).
 One such treatment, acceptance and commitment therapy (ACT) is useful in targeting these underlying cognitive processes.
 ACT is a modern, transdiagnostic cognitive behavior therapy that emphasizes acceptance, mindfulness, and valued living (Hayes, Strosahl, & Wilson, 2012).
 The theorized mechanism of action in ACT is psychological flexibility.
 Individuals who display greater psychological flexibility in response to eating disordered cognitions, emotions, and behaviors engage in less eating disordered behavior (Masuda et al., 2010).
 On the contrary, those who display greater emotional avoidance are related to those with more severe eating disorder pathology (Wildes et al., 2010).
 Essentially, ACT’s approach to the treatment of eating disorders promotes acceptance of difficult internal experiences without attempting to alter, eliminate, or avoid these experiences, while moving in meaningful life directions.